 Gyalshing District, Sikkim

-Gyalshing District is an administrative district in the state of Sikkim, India.
-It is situated about 110 km from Gangtok, the state capital of Sikkim.
-The district headquarters is located at Gyalshing.
-Nepali, Bhutia and Lepcha are the main languages spoken in the district.
-The district covers a total geographical area of 1,166 km², including 1,162.28 km² of rural area and 3.72 km² of urban area.
+Gyalshing is an administrative district in Sikkim, India.
+The district is located about 110 km from Gangtok, the capital of Sikkim.
+Its administrative headquarters is in Gyalshing.
+Nepali, Bhutia and Lepcha are the major languages spoken in the district.
+The district covers a total area of 1,166 km², including 1,162.28 km² of rural area and 3.72 km² of urban area.

 List of Subdivisions in Gyalshing District